Updated: Jul 6

 “As a behaviour scientist, I know this is a fact: difficult behaviours require a high level of motivation.
 You've seen this in your own life.
 If there's a tough task facing you, such as cleaning your entire home, you won't do it unless your motivation level is high.”

-You know that your level of motivations goes up and down.
-It’s natural for this to happen.
+You know that your level of motivation goes up and down.
+It ebbs and flows with your moods and it’s natural for this to happen.

 Your motivation depends on all sorts of factors; the task, your emotional state on that day or even in that moment.